-Introduction to data sinks and FLOW Insights' public API
+Introduction to data outputs and FLOW's public API

 FLOW is an open platform.
 It was designed to easily interact with third-party applications and devices through HTTP and UDP protocols.
 These advanced guides will show you how you can integrate your own solution with it.
 If you're not familiar with FLOW and FLOW Insights, we recommend reading the introductory articles first.